Terry Torres Cruz - Postdoctoral Scholar Feature

 The Path HereTerry Torres Cruz

 “I didn’t know what all my options were,” she says.
-“Just general ideas – police officer, firefighter, doctor.”
+“Just general ideas: police officer, firefighter, doctor.”

-She’d seen the show CSI, which made criminology look interesting.
-So she applied to several science-related college programs, figuring she’d go with the most selective one she got into.
+She’d seen the show “CSI,” which made criminology look interesting.
+So she applied to several science-related college programs, figuring she’d go with the most selective one that accepted her.
 That turned out to be biotechnology engineering.
 The program required all students to do an internship or thesis, so Torres Cruz got in touch with an alumna who had a lab at Western Illinois University.
-The lab focused on fungi, something Torres Cruz knew little about.
-But she found the work fascinating – so fascinating she decided to stay on for a master’s degree.
-For her thesis, she described a new fungal genus and species in the Mucoromycotina subphylum – Bifiguratus adelaidae – one of the “Top 50 most wanted Fungi.”

 “I thought that was really cool,” she says.
 “Not a lot of people get to do that.”